 eCA is the root CA in the ePKI and represents the principal CA in the ePKI.
 The primary duty is as follows:

-(1) Responsible for issuance and administration of certificates issued by eCA, including self-signed certificates, self-issued certificates and subordinate eCA shall establish subordinate CA identification and authentication procedures and cross-certification procedures for external CA in the CPS.
+Responsible for issuance and administration of certificates issued by eCA, including self-signed certificates, self-issued certificates and subordinate CA certificates.